-Squadron Energy is committed to undertaking genuine and meaningful community and stakeholder engagement and consultation for the project.
-The communication and engagement objectives for the project are to:
+Squadron Energy is committed to undertaking genuine and meaningful community and stakeholder engagement and consultation for the Project.
+The communication and engagement objectives for the Project are to:

-- seek feedback from the local community regarding the proposed project and integrate this feedback into the project planning and design as far as possible - keep the community informed about the project, its likely impacts, and likely benefits, through the provision of early, accurate and timely information - identify key stakeholders for further engagement and provide multiple opportunities and mechanisms for meaningful engagement with all stakeholders - · understand the potential social impact of the project to inform and implement mitigation measures - ensure that the team developing the project fully understands the local context, including any local impacts that it may have or opportunities that it could provide; and - build and maintain SQE's social licence within the community.
+- seek feedback from the local community regarding the proposed project and integrate this feedback into the project planning and design as far as possible - keep the community informed about the project, its likely impacts, and likely benefits, through the provision of early, accurate and timely information - identify key stakeholders for further engagement and provide multiple opportunities and mechanisms for meaningful engagement with all stakeholders - understand the potential social impact of the project to inform and implement mitigation measures - ensure that the team developing the project fully understands the local context, including any local impacts that it may have or opportunities that it could provide; and - build and maintain SQE's social licence within the community - Identifying opportunities for community benefit sharing and positive legacy initiatives.